|Addison Wheeler Research Fellow|

 I am a social anthropologist, with research interests in the political and economic anthropology of the Middle East and North Africa.
 My work is concerned with transformations in the relationship between governing authorities and governed subjects.
 My current book project, Remaking Sovereignty: state power, revolution, and exile in a Saharan liberation movement, examines sovereignty through the case of the government-in-exile of Western Sahara’s liberation movement.
 Through a study of revolutionary social change, legal reform, democratization, and economic entwinements of aid and informal trade, Remaking Sovereignty explores insights into state power brought to light by the changing significance of tribes amongst Western Sahara’s refugees.

 In my post-doctoral fieldwork and research, I have examined perceptions of the Arab Spring in North Africa.
-I have also further pursued the themes of exile, migration and social transformation from the perspective of post-exile forms of migration, and the relationship between decency, legality and exile.
+I have also further pursued the themes of exile, migration and social transformation from the perspective of post-exile forms of migration, and the spatial and social ambiguities of 'sedentarisation' in refugee camps for refugees who identify with life in nomadic encampments.
 As a member of the PROMETEE research project (summary in English) which focuses on the legal anthropology of property in Muslim contexts, I am also working on the creation of new forms of property in exile.
 Following a conference in spring 2013, I am a co-guest editor for a special issue with Geoforum on political legitimacy in anomalous governing authorities, such as unrecognised states, annexed territories and refugee populations.
 I currently hold a Cambridge Humanities Research Grant 2013-2014 for my next research project on citizenship practices in southern Oman.

 I have taught undergraduate and graduate students across the following fields: political anthropology, economic anthropology, kinship, anthropology of development, anthropology of law, anthropology of the Middle East, and anthropology of Africa.

-I joined Homerton College, Cambridge, in 2011 as a Junior Research Fellow.
+I joined Durham Univeristy as an Addison Wheeler Research Fellow in October 2014.
+Previously, I was a Junior Research Fellow at Homerton College, University of Cambridge.
 I gained my PhD in Social Anthropology from the University of Cambridge (2011).
 During my graduate studies, I was a Research Scholar at Trinity College, University of Cambridge, and a Frank Knox Fellow at Harvard University.
 I am an Affiliated Researcher at the Department of Middle Eastern Studies, University of Cambridge, and a Research Associate at the Centre Jacques Berque, Morocco.

 Working languages: English, French, Spanish (fluent); Arabic and Hassaniya dialect (excellent).